 VITA4Vets develops exceptional skills and instills a sense of discipline that makes Veterans well-qualified and desirable candidates for the civilian workforce.
 Though many Veterans have the necessary talent and temperament for vocational success, some report that the process of engaging in a job interview is anxiety provoking, as well as socially and verbally challenging in ways that can limit success.

 The system leverages ICT’s internationally recognized leadership in the creation of Virtual Humans (VHs) that can support a wide range of interpersonal skill training activities.
 It uses six VH characters that span different genders, ages and ethnic backgrounds.
 Each character is capable of three behavioral dispositions or interview styles (soft-touch, neutral, hostile) and can be placed in a variety of interchangeable background job contexts (office, restaurant, warehouse, etc.), all controllable from an interface menu.
 Feedback from vocational experts familiar with this population inspired the design of each selectable VH character and job context..

 Offering a variety of possible job interview roleplay interactions supports practice across a range of challenge levels and allows for customizable training geared to the needs of the user.
-Initial testing of the system at the U.S. Vets facility in Los Angeles has produced positive results, indicating increased confidence with practice and high job acquisition success rates.
+Initial rollout of the system with U.S. Vets in Los Angeles has produced positive results, (36 out of 37 Veterans who used VITA4VETS obtained employment), indicating increased confidence with practice and high job acquisition success rates.